 Bamboo

-1 can whole bamboo tips, drained
+1 lb package whole bamboo tips, drained

 2 cups water